GBratsos/FrontEndStack/README.md

 * cd into directory and run `npm install`.
 * You can use [Bower](http://bower.io/) package manager to install packages (like Zurb Foundation or Twitter Bootstrap etc.).
 Type `bower install <package> --save`.
+* Go to the Gulpfile.js and add your Sass folders.

 After you have configured everything run:
 * `npm run watch` to compile your SCSS files.